CursedRicky/napoleChrome/README.md

 # NapoleChrome
 V 1.0

+### Disclaimer ⚠️

-⚠️Only Works on Windows⚠️
+Only Works on Windows

-⚠️Use it only on YOUR devices⚠️
+Use it only on YOUR devices

 ### What does it do?